 The responsibility for the health and safety of assigned employees is primarily vested in the leader.
-Leaders play a critical role in ensuring understanding of safety practices, and providing incentive to do things right.
+Leaders play a critical role in ensuring an understanding of safety practices and providing incentives to do things right.

 Every Wisconsin State Agency has a legal obligation to provide and maintain a safe and healthful workplace for its employees according to Wisconsin State Statute 101.055.

 In addition, each agency is required by Executive Order #194 to develop and implement a written comprehensive health and safety program to reduce the incidence of workplace injuries and illness.
 State of WI Executive Order #194 – Safety & Loss Prevention

 Leaders have an affirmative responsibility to set up and maintain a safety program.